WesMiner99/Git-Practice/README.md

 # Git-Practice
-Getting to know Git and GitHub
+Getting to know Git and GitHub!